ARoefer/prime_bullet/README.md

  1. The `pb.ColorRGBA` type, which behaves like the other types, but represents colors and defines a few constant ones.
  2. The `pb.AABB` type which represents axis aligned bounding boxes and can be used to check if points are within such a box.
- 3. The `pb.DebugVisualizer` which can be obtained from a `BasicSimulator` instance which is currently in `gui` mode.
+ 3. The `pb.DebugVisualizer` which can be obtained from a `Simulator` instance which is currently in `gui` mode.
 This class can be used to control pybullet's visualizer.

 ### Plugins